Founder + Attorney ￨ email@example.com ￨ (414) 930-4646

 PRACTICE AREAS AND CLIENTS

-I have been practicing law for eleven years.
+I have been practicing law for twelve years.
 My practice is focused on protecting individuals’ and businesses’ property rights.
 Whether those rights are affected by disputes arising out of construction projects, real estate transactions, property insurance disputes, or business matters.
 Most of my clients are homeowners, construction professionals, and small business owners.

 WHY I ENJOY BEING A LAWYER